 The Historical Perspective of Different Fighting Arts

-Going beyond the 1960's and into the (more) total perspective of martial arts, we can see why there was a much more serious, legitimate, and logical emergence of different martial arts.
-Sadly, knowledge about the influential factors that created the various different martial arts in the east AND the west had fallen by the historical wayside.
-Sadly, little serious research goes into preserving the history of classical fighting arts.
+Going beyond the 1960s and into the (more) total perspective of martial arts, we can see why there was a much more serious, legitimate, and logical emergence of various martial arts.
+Sadly, knowledge about the influential factors that created the different martial arts in the east AND the west had fallen by the historical wayside.
+Sadly, minute research goes into preserving the history of classical fighting arts.
 The commercialized world of martial arts has no reason (financially) to do so.

-Upon looking over the long and rich history of martial cultures, among the most impacting factors contributing to the development of fighting arts is the use of swords.
-In the centuries long before the arrival of modern training equipment for combat sports, fighters drew a lot of their hand techniques from bladed weapons.
+Upon looking over the long and rich history of martial cultures, among the most impacting factors contributing to the development of fighting arts is swords.
+In the centuries before the arrival of modern training equipment for combat sports, fighters drew many hand techniques from bladed weapons.
 In particular, the weapons fighting techniques derive from are swords and knives.

-One reason there are so many different fighting systems is there have been numerous swords and other bladed weapons crafted throughout the centuries.
-There variations in these swords leads to variations into how to use the swords.
+There are so many different fighting systems that there have been numerous swords and other bladed weapons crafted throughout the centuries.
+The variations in these swords lead to variations in how to use the blades.

 Classical Chinese Sword

 Swords, the Iron Age, and the Emergence of Fighting Arts